When you buy something through one of the links on our site, we may earn an affiliate commission.

 If the above option is too fancy or expensive for your simpler tastes, then go for something a little more basic.

-Our Best Value pick is just that.
+Our Budget Pick is just that.
 A basic, average, run-of-the-mill chalk ball with average, run-of-the-mill chalk inside.
 There is a refillable version which you can, *gasp*, refill when it runs out.

-The Z-Athletic Chalk Ball earned our Best Value pick because it’s pretty cheap and works fine.
+The Z-Athletic Chalk Ball earned our Budget Pick because it’s pretty cheap and works fine.

 Really.
 That’s it.
 It wasn’t rocket science.